All Practice Exams

 5An HR leader is developing the department's vision statement.
 Which of the following BEST demonstrates effective leadership competency?

-B.Write the vision statement independently to ensure it reflects HR priorities
+B.Draft the vision alone to ensure it accurately reflects HR's own priorities

-D.Avoid creating a vision and focus only on operational tasks
+D.Defer a vision statement and focus the team on day-to-day operational priorities

 Explanation: Effective leadership involves creating and communicating a compelling vision.
 Collaborative development ensures buy-in while strategic alignment ensures HR contributes to organizational success.
 This demonstrates both leadership and navigation competencies.